 Another thing I recommend before buying a bike is to ask yourself if the bike is a temporary solution to your commuting problems or if bike-to-work is a new lifestyle you plan to commit to for an extended period.
 If this is just temporary, buying decent second-hand or surplus bikes will be fine.
 If your goal is to use the bike long-term, invest in a brand new one because, eventually, you will outperform your bike if you will use it daily, and you may end up upgrading.

 What other gear or equipment do I need?

 You can’t just hop on your bike without protective gear; this is for your safety.
 Always have the following with you when riding your bike wherever you go (non-negotiable):

 - Hand pump

-To make your biking more comfortable, I also suggest to bring the following:
+To make your biking more comfortable, I also suggest bringing the following: